emersoncloud/compilers/calculator/README.md

 The lexer was implemented with 19 valid tokens in mind.
 Each token is described in the `Token_kind` enumeration.
-The token objects to be returned to the parser of the compiler are defined in the struct 'Token'. `Token` defines an integer that corresponds to the `kind` of the token enumerated in the enum `Token_kind`. `Token` also includes an optional attribute, `attribute` which is an integer for simplicity.
+The token objects to be returned to the parser of the compiler are defined in the struct 'Token'. `Token` defines an integer that corresponds to the `kind` of the token enumerated in the enum `Token_kind`. `Token` also includes an optional attribute, which a string simplicity.
 This integer represents the values help by integer tokens.
 There are two constructors, a default and another that accepts a `Token_kind` and integer attribute.

 In addition there is a struct `Lexer` that defines a lexer object.
 This object contains: a character